Handbook of Business Procedures

 20.7.2.
 DESTRUCTION OPTIONS FOR CONFIDENTIAL OR SENSITIVE RECORDS

 Confidential or sensitive information in master records, convenience copies, or transitory information records must be protected throughout the entire lifecycle of the records, including the destruction process.
 Master records that contain confidential or sensitive information must be approved for destruction by Records Management Services (RMS) and destroyed following the steps in 20.5.4.
-Destruction Procedures and Form in additon to following the procedures that apply to the destruction of all confidential and sensitive records.
+Destruction Procedures and Form in addition to following the procedures that apply to the destruction of all confidential and sensitive records.

 B. Secure Destruction of Hard Copy Records and Removable Media Using a Commercial Vendor

 Commercial vendors that provide secure destruction services are vetted by RMS to ensure they provide destruction that meets security standards.
 The Council on Competitive Government (CCG) vendor, ATI (formerly Austin Task), provides ongoing destruction service for hard copy and removable media on a weekly, bi-weekly, or monthly basis as well as on a single event basis.
-For detailed instructions on how to dispose of confidential information using a commercialthe CCG vendor, refer to 20.7.3.
+For detailed instructions on how to dispose of confidential information using the commercial CCG vendor, refer to 20.7.3.
 Contact and Payment Procedures for Document Destruction Vendor.

 C. Secure Destruction of Hard Copy Records Using a University Mail Services